Early Signs of Perimenopause After 35: What Research Shows

 • Cycle changes, vasomotor symptoms, sleep disruption, and mood shifts are among the most common early perimenopausal signs, though individual presentations vary considerably.

-• A clinical evaluation that includes hormonal blood tests and a thorough history can help distinguish early perimenopause from other causes of similar symptoms.
+• A clinical evaluation that includes hormonal blood tests and a thorough history can help distinguish early perimenopause from other causes of similar symptoms, including thyroid dysfunction and stress.

 • Women trying to conceive who notice early perimenopausal signs should seek specialist evaluation promptly rather than waiting.